Early bishops of Jerusalem: Jewish bishops of Jerusalem

-Eusebius of Caesarea provides the names of an unbroken succession of thirty-six Bishops of Jerusalem up to the year 324.
+Eusebius provides the names of an unbroken succession of thirty-six Bishops of Jerusalem up to the year 324.
 The first fifteen of these bishops were of Jewish origin (from James the Just through Judas).
-After the Bar Kokhba revolt (c.
-135), Judas ceased to be bishop and all subsequent bishops were Gentiles:
+Eusebius wrote that the bishops were Hebrew until Hadrian suppressed the Bar Kokhba revolt.
+After this the bishops were gentiles.

 "But since the bishops of the circumcision ceased at this time [after Bar Kokhba's revolt], it is proper to give here a list of their names from the beginning.
 The first, then, was James, the so-called brother of the Lord; the second, Symeon; the third, Justus; the fourth, Zacchaeus; the fifth, Tobias; the sixth, Benjamin; the seventh, John; the eighth, Matthias; the ninth, Philip; the tenth, Seneca; the eleventh, Justus; the twelfth, Levi; the thirteenth, Ephres; the fourteenth, Joseph; and finally, the fifteenth, Judas.
 These are the bishops of Jerusalem that lived between the age of the apostles and the time referred to, all of them belonging to the circumcision."